-Coronavirus lockdown: Mixed response in Delhi to relaxation on opening standalone shops
+Coronavirus Lockdown: Mixed response in Delhi to relaxation on opening standalone shops

 He, however, clarified that no markets and malls will be allowed to open in the national capital and all shops in COVID-19 containment zones will remain shut.

-"The Delhi government will maintain status quo and will not relax lockdown restrictions till May 3, except those permitted by the Union home ministry," he said.
+"The Delhi government will maintain status quo and will not relax lockdown restrictions till May 3, except those permitted by the Union home ministry," Kejriwal said.

-In a late night order on Friday, the MHA said, "all shops, including neighbourhood shops and standalone shops, shops in residential complexes, within the limits of municipal corporations and municipalities, registered under the the Shops and Establishment Act of the respective State and UT" will be allowed to open during the lockdown.
+In a late-night order on Friday, the MHA said, "all shops, including neighbourhood shops and standalone shops, shops in residential complexes, within the limits of municipal corporations and municipalities, registered under the Shops and Establishment Act of the respective State and UT" will be allowed to open during the lockdown.

 The shops will be functioning with 50 per cent workforce and will have to adhere to precautions like physical distancing and wearing of masks.